Colex317/citibike-challenge/README.md

 ## 3. Gender analysis:

-**Trips recorded and the average trip duration during the chosen period (January and June 2020), showing the changes by gender**
+**Number of trips recorded during the chosen period (January and June 2020), showing the changes by gender**

 As expected, the number of citibike trips tends to be higher in the summer and lower in the winter.
 For the winter month of January 2020, there were: